 As of 2019, we have developed a battery powered unit for more flexibility in deployments.
 Common areas of use are bridges and highways, but we have also seen battery units utilized when shared equipment is an issue.
-An example would be when the traffic cabinet is owned and maintained by the county when the road is maintained by the city.
+For example, when a traffic cabinet is owned and maintained by the county, but the road is maintained by the city, a battery powered unit may be used if an agreement between the city and county cannot be made.
 The use of battery powered units has seen a steady increase in popularity as it provides much more flexibility with location, installation, and maintenance.

 NETWORK & SECURITY

-Placement of sensors is crucial when something as simple as traffic causes around 3° temperature differentials.
-The road characteristics such as traffic levels, road composition, and microclimates are all part of the network design.
-Salt sensitive areas such as streams, “first to freeze” locations, and safety critical locations such as schools/hospitals are equally important to include in the design of the system.
-We work directly with cities to create this solution, and in some cases, we’ve dedicated more than 50 hours of engineering design on creating the perfect network alone.
+Placement of sensors is crucial when something as simple as traffic can cause ~3° temperature differentials.
+Road characteristics, such as traffic levels, road composition, and microclimates are all part of the network design.
+Salt sensitive areas such as streams, “first to freeze”, and safety critical locations like schools or hospitals are equally important to include in the design of the network.
+We work directly with our customers to create a custom network that benefits their community most.

-Frost Control System’s sensors are naturally protected from the vast majority of high risk/damage security threats because they are installed outside of accessibility by the public (20 ft or higher above ground) and do not transmit on private, mesh, cluster, or tree networks.
-In truth, they are one of the lowest priority devices to be attacked at the intersection or in the traffic cabinet.
-In terms of a comparable risk level, FCS sensors are very similar to a GPS/AVL beacons on city vehicles.
+Frost Control System’s sensors are naturally protected from the vast majority of these high risk security threats because our sensors are installed 20 ft or higher above ground, transmit wirelessly to the cloud, and do not transmit on private, mesh, cluster, or tree networks(see below).
+Furthermore, they are one of the lowest priority devices to be attacked at the intersection or in the traffic cabinet.
+In terms of a comparable risk levels, FCS sensors are very similar to a GPS/AVL beacons on city vehicles.

 For reference, IOT solutions commonly face security concerns because hardware is easily compromised by experienced security experts and the damage can be tremendous under certain circumstances.
 While the hardware itself has very little value in being individually compromised, the overall network can be infected in some setups.
 The figures on the right are examples of high risk IOT networks.